Clinical Adesanya crushes Cannonier to defend title

 While Adesanya's performance was a technical display, it followed the featherweight title bout between Alexander Volkanovski and Max Holloway, which was five rounds of all-action fighting.

-The second round continued on from the back end of the first; Adesanya had Cannonier frozen with feints and was able to land with volume.
-While that was the case, Cannonier did well to stifle what Adesanya called his "second phase", with Adesanya able to land with some power, but never allowed to follow up.
+The second round continued in that vein; Adesanya had Cannonier frozen with feints and was able to land with volume.
+Cannonier did well to stifle what Adesanya called his "second phase", with Adesanya able to land with some power, but never allowed to follow up.

 Cannonier changed things up a touch in the third round, looking to use his grappling to change the way the fight was going.
 While he was able to put hands on Adesanya, he was unable to take the champion to the mat – finishing the night unsuccessful on his four takedown attempts.